Travelling with a baby: Janet Hsieh shares 14 super-useful tips!

 Janet Hsieh recently took her first international flight with her 3-month-old infant and she's got some great tips for travelling with a baby!

-Janet Hsieh shares tips for travelling with a baby
+Janet Hsieh travelling tips for mums!

 True to her nature, Janet wasted no time in sharing her tips on Facebook.
 Here they are, all 14 of them:

 1."Pick a flight that flies overnight or when your baby is usually sleeping.
 Sleeping baby = happy passengers = happy parents."